Home to endangered Mountain Gorillas, the widest range of primates in Africa and birds galore.

 Jan to Feb & June to Aug

 Nearly all our Uganda Safaris include a day or two of gorilla trekking.
 There can be few more moving experiences than meeting the brown-eyed gaze of the hugely endangered mountain gorilla.
 Gorilla tracking in Uganda can be quite challenging.
-You must be prepared to trek for up to seven strenuous hours for the reward of an encounter with a 220 kg ‘silverback’ gorilla.
-But the anticipation is matched only by the euphoria after the short audience.
+You may need to trek for up to seven strenuous hours for the reward of an encounter with a 220 kg ‘silverback’ gorilla.
+But the anticipation is matched only by the resulting euphoria after the short audience.

 Uganda boasts one of the widest ranges of bird species in Africa.
-You don’t even need to be a twitcher to get excited by the ease with which you can spot “big tick” species such as the unforgettable Shoebill Stork.
+You don’t even need to be a twitcher to get excited by the ease with which you can spot “big tick” species.
+These include the unforgettable Shoebill Stork.
 Semliki Wildlife Reserve has an almost 100% success rate for such birding sightings.
 And they can even be found within 50km of Kampala.

-Uncontrolled hunting and the accelerating human encroachment into its high-altitude rainforest habitat have brought the mountain gorilla of Uganda to the brink of extinction.
+Uncontrolled hunting and the accelerating human encroachment into its high-altitude rainforest habitat had brought the mountain gorilla of Uganda to the brink of extinction.
 Due to conservation efforts, gorilla numbers are once again slowly increasing.
-And so now there are about 880 gorillas in the wild.
-Roughly half live in the Bwindi Forest National Park in Uganda and the remainder in the Virunga Mountains in Rwanda, and in the DRC.
+And so now there are about 1000 gorillas in the wild.
+Roughly half live in the Bwindi Forest National Park in Uganda and the remainder in the Virunga Mountains in Rwanda, as well as in the DRC.

 A handful of family groups of gorillas have become habituated to limited human contact.
-But the number of gorilla trekking permits is strictly limited per day.
+But the authorities strictly limit the number of gorilla trekking permits available per day.
 So you need to book your Uganda safari well in advance.

 These are some of the best rated places to visit in Uganda based on popularity and experience rating by our travelers